 DIRKS & Enhancements (Dr. Eleanor Bailey)

 Sea ice ridges pose a hazard to offshore operations, offshore structures, pipelines and subsea equipment.
-DIRKS (Development of Ice Ridge Keel Strength) is a four-year project (April 2011 – March 2015) to investigate the failure mechanisms of gouging ice ridge keels through a series of near full-scale tests that involve pushing a first-year ice keel into an artificial seabed.
+DIRKS (Development of Ice Ridge Keel Strength) was a four-year project (April 2011 – March 2015) which investigated the failure mechanisms of gouging ice ridge keels through a series of near full-scale tests that involved pushing a first-year ice keel into an artificial seabed.

-A proposal is being submitted to significantly enhance the original DIRKS program with additional laboratory experiments and numerical modeling to investigate the thermo-mechanical properties of sea ice ridges, paying particular attention to the effects of compression and associated sintering and bonding on the strength of an ice keel.
+A proposal was submitted to significantly enhance the original DIRKS program with additional laboratory experiments and numerical modelling to investigate the thermo-mechanical properties of sea ice ridges.
+It paid particular attention to the effects of compression and associated sintering and bonding on the strength of an ice keel.

 Compressive Ice Failure and Distributed Damage (Perry Moore)

-Work is proceeding on a constitutive model of ice for finite element analysis.
-The model, coded in FORTRAN and used within the ABAQUS software, is based on damage mechanics and takes into account microcracking, pressure softening, dynamic recrystallization and pressure melting.
-This damage-based model has in the past successfully recreated experimentally-observed ice behaviour.
-The model code is being refined and modernized, producing better performance in modeling high-speed events, such as the formation of high-pressure zones (hpzs) believed to induce vibrations in structures.
+A constitutive model of ice for finite element analysis.
+The model, coded in FORTRAN and used within the ABAQUS software, was based on damage mechanics and took microcracking, pressure softening, dynamic recrystallization, and pressure melting into account.
+This damage-based model was successfully recreated experimentally-observed ice behaviour.
+The model code was refined and modernized, producing better performance in modelling high-speed events, such as the formation of high-pressure zones (hpzs) believed to induce vibrations in structures.

 Fracture and Scale Effect (Dr. Rocky Taylor)

 Ice has one of the lowest values of fracture toughness on earth.
 Fractures occur during all ice–structure interactions and cause the scale effect whereby global pressures decrease with interaction area.
-Despite recent advances, fundamental questions remain regarding the influence of flaw structure, interaction geometry, temperature, time, and the interplay between fracture and microstructural damage.
-To help answer these questions, CARD is developing programs of experimental and theoretical fracture research.
+Despite scientific advances, fundamental questions remain regarding the influence of flaw structure, interaction geometry, temperature, time, and the interplay between fracture and microstructural damage.
+To help answer these questions, CARD developed programs of experimental and theoretical fracture research.

 Data Analysis (Chris Rossiter with Dr. Martin Richard)

-A model developed to analyze ship–ice interaction is currently being used to study a ship’s response when impacting a single ice feature.
-The program solves the surge and heave equations of motion, using a Runge-Kutta numerical integration scheme, and can take a variety of inputs ranging from floe parameters to ship characteristics.
-The load developed from the ship-ice interaction is modeled using a pressure-area curve where the pressure developing on the ship hull is related to the hull global contact area through an exponential relationship.
-The results of this work will be an important input into the managed ice model (see next section).
+A model developed to analyze ship–ice interaction which was used to study a ship’s response when impacting a single ice feature.
+The program solved the surge and heave equations of motion, using a Runge-Kutta numerical integration scheme, and can take a variety of inputs ranging from floe parameters to ship characteristics.
+The load developed from the ship-ice interaction was modelled using a pressure-area curve where the pressure developing on the ship hull is related to the hull global contact area through an exponential relationship.
+The results of this work were intended to be important input into the managed ice model (see next section).

 Ice Management (IM) has an important role in enabling vessel movement through heavy ice conditions and in reducing the likelihood and severity of ice-structure interactions for floating systems.
-CARD has launched a new project aimed at enhancing IM capability.
-The three initial tasks are (i) development of an icebreaking and management model, (ii) studies of ice drift data and physical processes, and (iii) development of a discrete floe model.
-This model uses the Discrete Element Method (DEM) and accounts for the movement of a field of broken ice floes interacting together and with ice-breaking and production or drilling vessels.
+CARD launched a project aimed at enhancing IM capability.
+The three initial tasks were (i) development of an icebreaking and management model, (ii) studies of ice drift data and physical processes, and (iii) development of a discrete floe model.
+This model used the Discrete Element Method (DEM) and accounted for the movement of a field of broken ice floes interacting together and with ice-breaking and production or drilling vessels.

-It will be used to obtain ice loads on the vessel of interest, to investigate the performance of different IM methods, to develop decision-support tools for real-time operations and for training purposes.
+It was used to obtain ice loads on the vessel of interest, to investigate the performance of different IM methods, to develop decision-support tools for real-time operations and for training purposes.